Nickey line: Decline and closure

 Passenger demand was never high and further declined during the inter-war years.
-The rivalry between the Midland and LNWR Railway companies had ensured that the line ultimately failed to serve the people of Hemel Hempstead in the most useful way possible, and the bus service continued under the LMS had shifted passenger demand away from the railway and onto the road.
-By the end of 1946 the only regular rail passengers on the Harpenden service were six schoolchildren.
-The LMS also moved its main goods operation from Hemel Hempstead to Boxmoor, and it was only the demand for coal supplies to the Duckhall gasworks that kept the Nickey line operational.
-During the harsh winter of 1946–47 a national coal shortage hit the British economy and passenger trains were "temporarily" suspended.
-As it turned out, the service was never to be re-instated and the last passenger service on the Nickey line ran on 16 June 1947.
+The rivalry between the Midland and LNWR railway companies had ensured that the line ultimately failed to serve the people of Hemel Hempstead in the most useful way possible; the bus service continued under the LMS had shifted passenger demand away from the railway and onto the road.
+By the end of 1946, the only regular rail passengers on the Harpenden service were six schoolchildren.
+The LMS also moved its main goods operation from Hemel Hempstead to Boxmoor; it was only the demand for coal supplies to the Duckhall gasworks that kept the Nickey line operational.
+During the harsh winter of 1946–47, a national coal shortage hit the British economy and passenger trains were "temporarily" suspended.
+As it turned out, the service was never to be reinstated and the last passenger service on the Nickey line ran on 16 June 1947.

-In 1948 the nationalisation of the railways was enacted; the LMS and other railway companies were absorbed into the new state-owned corporation British Railways.
-Goods traffic continued to decline on the Nickey line and in 1959 the stretch of track between Hemel Hempsted railway station and the Duckhall gasworks was taken over by the Hemel Hempstead New Town Development Corporation.
-Hemel had been designated for redevelopment as a New Town in post-Second World War regeneration and plans were in place to demolish the viaduct crossing the lower end of Marlowes, severing the Nickey line link with the Midland Main Line.
-In order to maintain the supply of coal to the gasworks, new track was laid at Boxmoor joining the Nickey line to the West Coast Main Line via a siding.
+In 1948, the nationalisation of the railways was enacted; the LMS and other railway companies were absorbed into the new state-owned corporation British Railways.
+Goods traffic continued to decline on the Nickey line and, in 1959, the stretch of track between Hemel Hempsted railway station and the Duckhall gasworks was taken over by the Hemel Hempstead New Town Development Corporation.
+Hemel had been designated for redevelopment as a New Town in post-Second World War regeneration; plans were in place to demolish the viaduct crossing the lower end of Marlowes, severing the Nickey line link with the Midland Main Line.
+In order to maintain the supply of coal to the gasworks, new track was laid at Boxmoor joining the Nickey line to the West Coast Main Line, via a siding.
 The connection of the Nickey line to the former LNWR line, which had so long been a bone of contention among competing railway companies, was finally achieved.
 It was not to last long; this service ran for all of six months in 1959 before the gasworks shut down and the link was closed.
-A year later on 2 July 1960, the Marlowes railway viaduct was demolished and the removal of the Nickey Line had begun.
-Many people turned out to witness the demolition of this local landmark, and the event was well recorded in photographs.
+A year later, on 2 July 1960, the Marlowes railway viaduct was demolished and the removal of the Nickey Line had begun.
+Many people turned out to witness the demolition of this local landmark and the event was well recorded in photographs.